 This study used cross-sectional survey design to assess imidacloprid residue levels in farm gate baskets tomatoes.
 KOSFIP had approximately 600 registered farmers, with 167 doing horticulture, of which 34 were commercially registered tomato farmers.
 Several farmers are not registered to produce tomatoes, but cultivate the vegetable on small-scale for domestic use and local markets.
 Sample size was determined using Krejcie and Morgan (1970) table.
 Cross section survey procedure was used to do sampling.
 The tomato samples were obtained at farm gates from 30 registered commercial tomatoes producers with ready Ansal variety tomatoes using simple random sampling procedure.
 One kilogram of freshly harvested tomatoes fruits was collected from each farm gate basket, replicated three times in the same day.
 The samples were kept in pre-cleaned zip-lock bags and stored at -4℃ awaiting analysis.

-Samples processing, preparations, extractions and partitioning for imidacloprid analysis was done using Quick Easy Cheap Effective Rugged and Safe (QuEChERS) multi-residue method (Badawy et al., 2019).
+Samples processing, preparations, extractions and partitioning for imidacloprid analysis was done using Quick Easy Cheap Effective Rugged and Safe (QuEChERS) multi-residue method (Badawy and al., 2019).
 Tomato samples were chopped into small pieces using stainless steel knife and homogenized with a Stephan Chopper food processor.
 Approximately 100 g of the homogenized samples were placed in sample containers, then stored at -18℃ in readiness for extraction.
 Ten grams of homogenous wet samples were weighed into 50 mL centrifuge tubes and 50 µL of Malathion D10 (10 ppm) was added as internal standard.
 One of the control samples was fortified with 10 mg kg-1 imidacloprid internal standard solution to achieve the 0.01 mg kg-1 for LC – MS/MS analysis.
 To the contents in the centrifuge tube, 10.0 mL extraction solvent acetonitrile (MeCN) HPLC grade was added, closed and shaken vigorously by Geno grinder (2010) for 1 minute at 1000 revolutions per minute (rpm).
 The resulting homogenous mixture in the centrifuge tube was then subjected to liquid-liquid partitioning using 6.5 g of premixed QuEChERS extraction salts (4g magnesium sulphate anhydrous, 1.0 g sodium chloride, 1.0 g tri-sodium citrate dihydrate and 0.5 g sodium hydrogen citrate sesquihydrate).
 Anhydrous magnesium sulphate was used to remove water and salting out acetonitrile (MeCN); sodium chloride was added to increase selectivity of analyte by reducing amount of co-extracted matrix; trisodium citrate dihydrate and sodium hydrogen citrate sesquihydrate as a citrate buffer for pH adjustment.
 The tube was closed and immediately shaken vigorously by hand for 1 minute to avoid caking.
 The mixture was again shaken by Geno grinder (2010) for 1 minute at 1000 rpm then centrifuged for 5 minutes at 3700 rpm at 250C to allow phase separation of the mixture.
 An aliquot of 500 µL of the mixture was transferred into a 2.0 mL vial, followed by 495 µL of HPLC grade water and 5 µL of injection internal standard dimethoate D6 (10 ppm).
 The mixture was vortexed to mix for LCMS/MS analysis on Agilent Technologies 1290 Infinity II coupled to a triple quadrupole mass detector (Agilent 6460) using silica- based, reversed-phased C18 column.
 The column temperature was set at 400C, the injection volume was 0.3 µl using of a robotic auto sampler and the binary solvent elution gradient was as in Table 1 at a flow rate 3 ml min-1.
 Limit of detection (LOD) was 0.01 while limit of quantitation (LOQ) was 0.01 mg/kg.
 The peaks were recorded in the chromatogram and quantified.

 Table 1: Solvent composition timetable